June 16, 2020 • ☕️ 3 min read

 And if anyone has watched The Irishman or The Return of the King, they’ll know that it was a little tough to watch the movie in one go.
-You get bored, check the remaining time again & again and rejoice in relief when it’s finally over.
+You get bored, check the remaining time again & again and once its over, whether you liked it or not, you thank the gods it’s finally over.

 And it’s hardly a third of the length of the TV show we happily binge through.

-How can it possibly be easier and preferrable to watch three times more content much more easily even if it’s not that interesting?
+How can it possibly be easier and preferable to watch three times more content much more easily even if it’s not that interesting?